Frequently Asked Questions

 How will we have to report to you on how the money has been spent?

 We have made the application and award process as simple and quick as possible.
 We are interested in hearing about the impact of our funding but don’t require a detailed report.
-At the end of the funding period, we’d like you to complete a short online form which includes writing a statement about the difference SCF funding has made.
-This can be as long or short as you’d like and we will give you some guidance.
-We need this to enable us to understand how our charitable funds are being spent.
+At the end of the funding period, we expect you to complete a short online form which includes writing a statement about the difference SCF funding has made.
+We need this to enable us to understand how our charitable funds are being spent and so we can share and celebrate good practice.

-SCF trustees will be interested in talking with some schools to see the impact of awards, and yours may be selected.
+SCF trustees or research partners may be interested in talking with some schools to see the impact of awards, and yours may be selected.
 We’ll give you plenty of notice and an idea of what to expect.
 The conversation will be low-key and will have a focus on SCF engaging with your work.

 For applicants who are unsuccessful